Skip to content

 MethodReturnsDescription

-register_versioned(name, dcc, version, description, category, tags)Register an action version
+register_versioned(name, dcc, version, description, category, tags)Register a skill version

 versions(name, dcc)List[str]All versions sorted ascending